apache/metron/metron-interface/metron-alerts/README.md

 ## Development Setup

-1. Install all the dependent node_modules using the following command
+1. Switch to the correct node version and install all the dependent node_modules using the following commands
     ```
     cd metron/metron-interface/metron-alerts
+    nvm use
     npm install
     ```
 1. UI can be run by using the following command